 Endochondral ossification

 A longitudinal section of finger shows endochondral ossification after the primary center of ossification has formed, but before secondary centers in the epiphyses have begun.
-A periosteal band (collar) surrounds the original primary center.
+A periosteal collar surrounds the original primary center.
 The hyaline cartilage originally located in this center was replaced with bone, which was then resorbed, leaving a marrow cavity in its place.
 40x

 Hyaline cartilage >